HuasoFoundries/google-maps-documentation/docs/google.maps.DirectionsLeg.md

 <tr>
 <td><code>duration_in_traffic</code></td>
 <td><code><a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/google.maps.Duration.md">Duration</a></code></td>
 <td>The total duration of this leg, taking into account current traffic conditions.
 This property may be undefined as the duration may be unknown.
-Only available to Maps API for Business customers when <code>durationInTraffic</code> is set to <code>true</code> when making the request.</td>
+Only available to Maps API for Work customers when <code>durationInTraffic</code> is set to <code>true</code> when making the request.</td>
 </tr>
 <tr>
 <td><code>end_address</code></td>